kyma-incubator/github-slack-connectors/addons/githubissuesentimentanalysis-1.0.0/docs/overview.md

 Welcome to the GitHub Issue Sentiment Analysis Add-On!

-This add-on allows you to install the exemplary scenario.
-GitHub Issue Sentiment Analysis receives information about GitHub's Issue from the GitHub Connector.
-Next, the lambda function analyses it using the Azure Text Analytics provided by Azure Broker.
-If the Issue's sentiment is negative, the lambda will send it to Slack and will label the Issue on GitHub.
+This add-on allows you to install the scenario which shows how you can use the Github Connector and the Slack Connector.
+Azure Comments Analytic receives information about Github's Issue from the Github Connector.
+Next, the lambda function analyses it using the Azure Broker and then, if the Issue's sentiment is negative, the lambda sends it to Slack and labels the Issue on Github.

 ## Installation